Shōwa era: Rise of nationalism

 Prior to 1868, most Japanese more readily identified with their feudal domain rather than the idea of "Japan" as a whole.
-When the Tokugawa bakufu was overthrown, the leaders of the revolt, Satsuma and Chōshū, were ideologically opposed to the house of Tokugawa since the Battle of Sekigahara.
+When the Tokugawa shogunate was overthrown, the leaders of the revolt, Satsuma and Chōshū, were ideologically opposed to the house of Tokugawa since the Battle of Sekigahara.
 The Meiji era changed all of that.
 With the introduction of mass education, conscription, industrialization, centralization, and successful foreign wars, Japanese nationalism began to foment as a powerful force in society.
 Mass education and conscription served as a means to indoctrinate the coming generation with "the idea of Japan" as a nation state instead of a series of daimyōs.
 In this way, loyalty to feudal domains was supplanted with loyalty to the central government.
-Industrialization and centralization gave Japanese a strong sense that their country could once more rival and dominate Western powers technologically and socially.
+Industrialization and centralization gave the Japanese a strong sense that their country could once more rival and dominate Western powers technologically and socially.
 Moreover, successful foreign wars gave the populace a sense of martial pride in their country.

 The rise of Japanese nationalism paralleled the growth of nationalism within the West.
 Certain conservatives such as Gondō Seikei and Asahi Heigo saw the rapid industrialization of Japan as something that had to be tempered.
 During the Meiji era, such nationalists railed against the unequal treaties, but in the years following the First World War, Western criticism of Japanese imperial ambitions and restrictions on Japanese immigration changed the focus of the nationalist movement in Japan.

 Japanese nationalism was buoyed by a romantic concept of Bushidō and driven by a modern concern for rapid industrial development and strategic dominance in East Asia.
-It saw the Triple Intervention of 1895 as a threat to Japanese success in East Asia and warned that the "ABCD Powers" (America, Britain, China, and the Dutch), along with the USSR and Germany, were threatening the Empire of Japan.
+It saw the Triple Intervention of 1895 as a threat to Japanese success in East Asia and warned that the "ABCD Powers" (America, Britain, China, and the Dutch), were threatening the Empire of Japan.
 One solution was war.